sriramgkn/micrograd-sri/README.md

-Helped me learn backpropogation and basic pytorch.
 Please also visit [micrograd](https://github.com/karpathy/micrograd) by Andrej Karpathy.
 Ensure you have numpy, matplotlib, graphviz, and pytorch installed in your python environment.
 Cheers!